akvelon/flutter-code-editor/README.md

 - `fullText` returns and sets the entire text including any folded blocks and hidden service comments (see below).

 ## Named Sections

-Flutter Code Editor supports `named sections` in the source code. `Named sections` are defined in the souce code by adding a tag that Flutter Code Editor recognizes.
+To manipulate parts of the source code, Flutter Code Editor supports *named sections*.
+They are defined in the code by adding tags that Flutter Code Editor recognizes.

-To define a `named section` in your source code file add comments to tag the start and end of the section:
+To define a named section in your source code, add comments to tag the start and end of the section:
-1. Add comment `[START <section_name>]` to tag the beginning of the section
+1. Add comment `[START <section_name>]` to tag the beginning of the section.
-2. Add comment `[END <section_name>]` tag the end of the section.
+2. Add comment `[END <section_name>]` to tag the end of the section.

-Here is an example to define a `named section` `section1`:
+Here is an example to define a named section `section1`:

 ```dart
 final text = '''